nicobast/locusmental_wp1_tasks/README.md

   Modify the config.json file:
   * Adjust the following settings based on your setup:
+      - Modify path to environment accordingly
+          - If your environment is set up outside of the project folder, the task will not run correctly.
+Adjust the paths in the config.json to point to the correct directories.
+The paths in this file need to be accurate to avoid errors in loading resources or devices.
+          - If your environment is in the your project folder, then you can modify the config.json and delete the environment and task paths.
+      - Modify paths to tasks accordingly
       - Monitor & Audio Settings: Configure display and sound settings as needed.
       - Testmode: TRUE/FALSE testmode depending on your requirements(eyetracker available or not)